rust-unofficial/patterns/patterns/strategy.md

 in `JSON` or `Plain Text` formats.
 But things very and we don't know what kind of requirement we may get in the future.
-For example, we may need to generate our report in a completly new format, or just modify the existing format.
+For example, we may need to generate our report in a completly new format, or just modify one of the existing formats.

 ## Example